Getting to Turks and Caicos

 We spent one final night at the resort that I would highly recommend.
 The staff was super friendly and somewhat quick for island time.
 Ollie was an excellent dive master.
 He just floated…hardly kicked.
 I told Jaz to immitate him.
 It was a really great place for easy diving, good food, and other things to do.
 We went during the off-season, so it was rather quiet as well, though I don’t think it is always like that.
 We enjoyed a great dive vacation.
 ETB

-Other Posts About SCUBA Diving You May Like
+Other Articles About SCUBA Diving You May Like